camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 ### Optional Parameters

 The [OIDC Authentication Request](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest) defines `login_hint` as an OPTIONAL request parameter.
-CAMARA does not define any additional handling for this parameter in OIDC Authorization Code Flow.
+CAMARA does not define a specific handling for this parameter in OIDC Authorization Code Flow.
 To ensure better interoperability, CAMARA RECOMMENDS that if `login_hint` parameter is present in the authentication request and the athorization server does not use it, it SHOULD ignore it.

 ### Cross-Site Request Forgery Protection